Trade relationships during and after a crisis: Context: 2010--11 La Ni na and Colombian flower exporters

 \subsection{The Colombian flower sector}

 Colombia is the second-largest exporter of cut flowers worldwide, after the Netherlands.
 As of 2010, Colombia accounted for approximately 68\% of U.S.\ flower imports and held a 16.8\% share of the global export market.
-The United States is the largest importer of flowers, with a market share of about 20\% both in 2010 and today.\footnote{Export data are from the Economic Complexity Observatory.
-Import shares are averages over 2007--2020.}
+That year, the United States was the largest importer of flowers, with a market share of about 20\%.\footnote{Export data are from The Observatory of Economic Complexity (OEC).}

-The Colombian--U.S.\ flower trade is particularly well suited for studying buyer--seller relationships.
+Beyond its economic importance for both countries, the sector provides a particularly well-suited setting for studying buyer--seller relationships.
 Trade in this sector relies on long-standing direct relationships between exporters and importers, many of which date back to the 1970s.
-Geographic proximity facilitates repeated interaction and relationship formation between Colombian producers and U.S.\ buyers.
+Geographic proximity also facilitates repeated interaction and relationship formation between Colombian producers and U.S.\ buyers.

-Most Colombian flower exporters are concentrated in two regions: the Sabana de Bogot\'a (Savannah region), near the capital, and the Antioquia region near Medell\'{i}n.
+Most Colombian flower exporters are concentrated in two regions: the Savannah de Bogot\'a, near the capital, and the Antioquia region, near Medell\'{i}n.
 In 2009, roughly 70\% of export-oriented production was in the Savannah region, and 18\% in Antioquia.
-High-altitude areas are preferred, as flowers grow optimally at temperatures between 15 and 25 degrees Celsius.
-Colombia produces approximately 1,600 flower varieties for export.
-The main species are roses (31\%), hydrangeas (15\%), carnations (13\%), and chrysanthemums (11\%).\footnote{Figure \ref{fig:production_flower} shows that Antioquia producers specialize in hydrangeas, which are often customized for events such as weddings and funerals, while Savannah producers predominantly grow more standardized varieties such as roses and chrysanthemums.}
+High-altitude areas are preferred, as flowers grow optimally at temperatures between 15°C and 25°C. Colombia produces approximately 1,600 flower varieties for export.
+The main species produced are roses (31\%), hydrangeas (15\%), carnations (13\%), and chrysanthemums (11\%).\footnote{Figure \ref{fig:production_flower} shows that Antioquia producers specialize in hydrangeas, which are often customized for events such as weddings and funerals, while Savannah producers predominantly grow more standardized varieties like roses and chrysanthemums.}

-During the 2010--11 La Ni\~na episode, flooding at production sites was mitigated through protective measures such as sandbags.
-Estimated production losses ranged from 5\% to 15\% nationally, primarily due to increased humidity affecting rose producers.
-Flower producers in flood-prone areas received compensation from the Ministry of Agriculture and Rural Development (MADR) totaling roughly \$230{,}000.\footnote{These payments were small relative to sectoral output and are unlikely to affect trade flows materially.}
+During the 2010--11 La Ni\~na episode, flooding at production sites was mitigated through protective measures including sandbags and drainage systems.
+Estimated production losses accumulated by June 2011 ranged from 5\% to 15\% nationally, primarily due to increased humidity affecting rose producers \citep{Cepal2012}.
+Flower producers in flood-prone areas received compensation from the Ministry of Agriculture and Rural Development (MADR).\footnote{According to the Colombian Ministry of Agriculture and Rural Development, 2010--11 aid and financial support totaled about \$1.6 million US dollars, of which 80\% was in credit-related programs.
+The industry's U.S.\ sales in 2010 were about 1 billion US dollars, making the subsidy small relative to the market.}